 Humanism - Organization Theory's Odd Couple

-Many argue that work should meet individual needs for fulfillment (humanism), while meeting needs for personal income and organizational productivity (materialism).
-Using a comparative analysis drawn from organization theory, organizatronal humanism, social philosophy, and political theory, the article demonstrates that compatibility of the two modes is a critical issue throughout social thought.
+Allyn A. Morrow and Frederick C. Thayer.
+Many argue that work should meet individual needs for fulfillment, which is humanism, while meeting needs for personal income and organizational productivity, which is materialism.
+Using a comparative analysis drawn from organization theory,best replica watches organizatronal humanism, social philosophy, and political theory, the article demonstrates that compatibility of the two modes is a critical issue throughout social thought.

+Animal Rights Versus Humanism - The Charge of Speciesism - Kenneth J. Shapiro.
 About the compatibility of humanistic psychology with the emerging animal rights movement.
-Beyond working out my position, the paper has the additional educational and, frankly, political purpose of bringing animal rights issues to the attention of humanistic psychologists.
 The article applies certain concepts of contemporary animal rights philosophy, notably "speciesism," to both the philosophy of humanism and humanistic psychology.
 While on a philosophical level, certain concepts are discussed that would likely block a rapprochement, I feel that humanistic psychologists as individuals are likely to extend their compassion to non-human animals.
 A review of philosophical humanism reveals that its important concept of individuality excludes non-human animals.
 Within this conception, animals simply are not individuals.

 In Dispraise of